Run a new Machine

 Hello!
 I'm Frankie the balloon!

-If a process or user on the Machine should not have access to the secret, you can use an entrypoint script to change permissions on the secret file.
+If a particular process or user on the Machine should not have access to the secret, you can use an entrypoint script to change permissions on the secret file.

 Create a standby Machine